 Five senses: If you feel yourself spiraling, spend a moment and consider your five senses.
 Identify five things you see, four you can hear, three you can feel, two you can smell, and one you can touch.

-Trauma denial is a common defense mechanism.
+Trauma denial is a common and natural defense mechanism.
 But trying to deny the problem doesn’t make it disappear- in fact, suppression often makes things feel worse.